 Students may pursue comprehensive educational offerings, including MS/LIS, MS/IM, and PhD degrees and a Certificate of Advanced Study (CAS), with the opportunity to specialize through such programs as the MS in Bioinformatics and the CAS in Digital Libraries.
 Our award-winning Leep online learning option has paved the way in online education and graduated more than six hundred students.

-Based on figures collected during academic year 2015-2016, the School enrolled 982 students for which demographics are available by program selected, gender, home location, and assistantship appointment.
+Based on figures collected during academic year 2017-2018, the School enrolled 901 students for which demographics are available by program selected, gender, and geographic location.

 Faculty and Research